-To be honest, these questions often led to good conversation and gave us an opportunity to dispel or quell misinformation and adoption myths within our circle of family and friends while we learned more and more through the process ourselves.
+To be honest, these questions often led to good conversation and allowed us to dispel or quell misinformation and adoption myths within our circle of family and friends while we learned more and more through the process ourselves.
 Still, it sometimes felt a tad bit annoying to be put on the spot and have to explain or defend what is a very personal decision about a very emotional journey with those who didn’t know much more than our first name(s)—all the while navigating the international adoption path, which can feel complicated and confusing enough!
 Adoption.com’s “The International Adoption Guide” offers step-by-step information that will help you figure out everything, from questions to ask yourself before deciding on overseas adoption to choosing a country to fees involved to post-placement issues.

 Ten years later, just like our family, the overseas adoption landscape looks very different, misunderstandings and misconceptions still exist, international laws continue to change, making it difficult to maneuver, and millions of children across the world are still in need of homes.
 And while international adoption isn’t for everyone, it still calls to many, the way it did to us, in a way that can prove difficult to explain.
 For anyone considering adopting from another country, here are a few things to consider.